 All meals aboard the Galileo were buffet style except for captain’s dinner, which was plated.
 Vegetarians had plenty to eat, and the chef would make custom dishes for those with dietary restrictions.

-There were always a variety of delicious choices, but Greek Night was a highlight with traditional recipes including moussaka, dolma, spanakopita and souvlaki.
+There were always a variety of hearty choices, but Greek Night was a highlight with traditional recipes including moussaka, dolma, spanakopita and souvlaki.
 The deckside BBQ lunch was another highlight with the chef grilling chicken and lamb skewers to make yummy gyros.
 One afternoon the chef conducted a traditional baklava making lesson and the results were delicious.

 While the food aboard Galileo was good, the most memorable meals were those eaten ashore.
 Our itinerary featured many opportunities for lunch or dinner off the boat, and we took advantage by researching and making reservations at several highly regarded restaurants in Mykonos and Paros.
 We especially enjoyed wandering cobblestone alleys to find sidewalk cafes full of locals.